 The following checklists are available to help students keep a record of the classes they need to complete for graduation.

-The department has a Mainstage Theatre, Studio Theatre, the Dreyer MFA lab and a state-of-the-art Studio Theatre.
+The department has a Mainstage Theatre, the Ruth Marder Studio Theatre, the Dreyer MFA lab and a state-of-the-art Studio Theatre.
 We produce four Mainstage and 10 to 15 Studio projects and productions each year.
 The undergraduate projects and productions are cast only with undergraduate students.

 The department offers opportunities for undergraduates to direct and stage manage and to work in all forms of theatre, including musical theatre, feminist theatre, mime and movement theatre.